-The new Mercedes-Benz B-Class can be discovered in more detail and taken for a test drive at Jardine Motors Group dealerships in Essex and Suffolk today.
+The new Mercedes-Benz B-Class can be discovered in more detail and taken for a test drive at Jardine Motors Mercedes-Benz dealerships in Essex and Suffolk today.

-EuroNCAP hasn’t tested the B-class yet but there’s every reason to anticipate a 5-star rating.
+EuroNCAP tested the B-class yet and it follows the trend of across the Mercedes-Benz range with a 5-star rating EuroNCAP rating.
 It has a host of active safety systems including brake assist, emergency stop assist and lane change assist.
 Active Brake Assist provides visual and audible warnings when you are too close to the vehicle in front and can even switch to fully autonomous brake mode if necessary.
 An optional Driving Assistance package can identify dangerous situations, provide warnings and even initiate emergency braking thanks to sensitive radar sensors, a special 3D camera and the high-resolution cockpit display.